 However, List Spark takes that shady system I just explained, but uses it in a good way.
 How you ask?
 Well what they do is make so if you use the program, you will need to pass up 5 signups to the person above you.
 Then person 6 and onward become YOUR email subscribers.
 Then whatever subscribers are yours, their first 5 people each of them refer will become your subscribers.

-How list collection can explode through this system:
+How list collection can explode through List Spark’s strategy:

 I joined List Spark with no referral.
 The first 5 people I refer to this system will go to the creator, Emka.